metio/terraform-provider-k8s/docs/data-sources/batch_job_v1_manifest.md

 Required:

 - `action` (String) Specifies the action taken on a pod failure when the requirements are satisfied.
 Possible values are:- FailJob: indicates that the pod's job is marked as Failed and all  running pods are terminated.- FailIndex: indicates that the pod's index is marked as Failed and will  not be restarted.
-This value is alpha-level.
-It can be used when the  'JobBackoffLimitPerIndex' feature gate is enabled (disabled by default).- Ignore: indicates that the counter towards the .backoffLimit is not  incremented and a replacement pod is created.- Count: indicates that the pod is handled in the default way - the  counter towards the .backoffLimit is incremented.Additional values are considered to be added in the future.
+This value is beta-level.
+It can be used when the  'JobBackoffLimitPerIndex' feature gate is enabled (enabled by default).- Ignore: indicates that the counter towards the .backoffLimit is not  incremented and a replacement pod is created.- Count: indicates that the pod is handled in the default way - the  counter towards the .backoffLimit is incremented.Additional values are considered to be added in the future.
 Clients should react to an unknown action by skipping the rule.

 Optional: